Catchoom/craftar-example-ios-craftar-pro/README.md

 AR content to display upon recognition in your CraftAR-powered app.

+### How to use the examples

+This repository contains the project files and source code of some examples that show how to use the CraftAR Augmented Reality SDK.

+The examples **are included in the SDK distribution with the SDK already linked to the project**.
+The best way to use the examples is to [download the SDK](http://catchoom.com/documentation/image-recognition-sdk/ios-image-recognition-sdk/), open the xCode project and hit the run button.

 ### Examples
 This project includes 4 examples showing different ways of using the SDK: